-Wouldn’t you love it if you could plant your flowers, and then just sit back and relax?
-There are certain flowers that will let you do just that!
-Here is a list of my favorite 10 flowers for your low–maintenance garden.
+Wouldn’t you love it if you could plant your flowers, and then just sit back and enjoy them?
+I have some flower options for you that I’ve found easy to grow.
+Here’s a list of my favorite 10 flowers to plant for a low–maintenance garden.

 Some of my posts contain affiliate links for your convenience.
 Read my full disclosure here.

 There is so much to love about coneflowers.
 Once established, they are heat and drought resistant.
 This easy to grow flower blooms for months and make great cut flowers.

 Coneflowers do well in both full sun and partial shade, and are ideal companion plants that attract birds, bees and butterflies.
 Leave the seed heads after they bloom and they’ll also attract songbirds.
 These flowers are more deer-resistant than most.
 Zone 3-9.

 2. Day Lilies

 This sun loving, low-maintenance perennial, produces yellow, purple, red and orange blooms.
 What I like most about this gorgeous plant is how easy it is to divide and transplant to other areas in the garden.
 They tolerate a wide variety of soil conditions and bloom for years with little attention.
 Each flower stem typically has at least a dozen flower buds, so the plant stays in bloom for several weeks.
 Zone 3-9.

 Zinnias come in almost every shade, except blue, and come in a variety of heights.
 They’re annuals, so they’ll grow for one season and produce seeds.
 The daisy-like flower-heads on a single stem make zinnias perfect for a cutting flower or as food for butterflies.

 These annuals are my very favorite low-maintenance flower!
 This is mainly because they are one of the first flowers to bloom in the summer and the last to bloom in the fall.
 Zinnias are also very easy to grow from seed.
 The more you cut, the more blooms you’ll get!
 Zone 3-10.